Carnagion/dissertation/interim/interim.typ

 == Visualising Sequences

 Alongside the branch-and-bound algorithm, a tool for visualising generated runway sequences has also been developed.
-The visualiser takes any sequence of departures and de-icing times and produces a Scalable Vector Graphic (SVG) file showcasing the earliest possible departure time, TOBT, pushback duration, pre-de-ice taxi duration, scheduled de-icing time, de-ice duration, post-de-ice taxi duration, runway lineup time, and scheduled take-off time for each aircraft.
-The SVG format was chosen primarily because it is a vector graphics format supported by a wide range of browsers and image applications, and because its XML-like syntax makes SVG files easy to create and manipulate from within code.
+The visualiser takes any sequence of departures and de-icing times and produces a Scalable Vector Graphic (SVG) file showcasing the earliest allocated departure time, pushback duration, pre-de-ice taxi duration, scheduled de-icing time, de-ice duration, post-de-ice taxi duration, runway lineup time, and scheduled departure time for each aircraft.
+The SVG format was chosen because it is a vector graphics format supported by a wide range of browsers and image applications, and because its XML-like syntax makes SVG files easy to create and manipulate within code.
 An output from the visualiser is shown below:

-// TODO: Insert screenshots from visualiser
-#todo("Insert images of the visualiser output")
+#figure(image("images/visual.svg"), caption: [Visualiser output])

 Time increases along the horizontal axis, while the aircraft that are sequenced are laid out vertically, from the first to take-off at the top, to the last at the bottom.
 The different durations are coloured differently to help distinguish them.
+The black lines represent the scheduled de-icing and departure times, and the dashed lines represent the earliest allocated departure times for each aircraft.
 Although simple, this output already aids greatly in obtaining a better view and understanding of the generated sequences, and was also invaluable in identifying and eliminating bugs in the branch-and-bound implementation.

 As the project progresses, there will likely be a need for different kinds of visualisations and plots -- for example, plotting a tree of intermediate solutions considered by the runway sequencing algorithm.
 As such, there is a need to continually work on the visualiser and enhance its capabilities.